Open to experienced gestalt therapists and intermediate to advanced trainees

 Concrete application to clinical practice is central.

-Each Part of the seminar consists of six sessions that meet every third week.
+Each Part of the seminar consists of five sessions that meet every third week.

 The seminar is appropriate for experienced gestalt therapists and intermediate to advanced trainees.
 Part One is appropriate for everyone.